Warning

 Wound Issues (e.g. potential infection or breakdown of skin)

-If your patient thinks they have a wound infection or are worried about their wound they should contact the Neurosurgical Wards at the Queen Elizabeth University Hospital straight away.
+If you think you have a wound infection or are worried about your wound please contact the Neurosurgical Wards at the Queen Elizabeth University Hospital where you had your surgery as soon as possible:

-If you are having problems with the pulse generator you may have to check the hand held programmer if you have one.
+If you are having problems with the battery you may have to check the hand held programmer if you have one.
 (The programmer allows you to adjust the neurostimulator and to turn it on and off).
 If you are unsure how to do this you can phone us for advice or we can arrange for you to attend the clinic.
-(Please see the contact details below).
+(Please see the

 • Please check that the pulse generator has not been accidently turned off.
 This could lead to symptoms being uncontrolled.
 But you can easily switch it back on if you have a hand-held programmer.